fregu856/3DOD_thesis/README.md

 - $ cd -
 - $ cd eval_kitti
 - $ python parser.py val_2ddetections_Frustum-PointNet_1 val *(where "val_2ddetections_Frustum-PointNet_1 val" should be the same as above)*
-- - This will output performance metrics of the folloing form:
+- - This will output performance metrics of the following form:
 ```
 TODO!
 ```